 (c) Docket statement missing or incomplete.
-If the appellant fails to file a docket statement with the notice of appeal or otherwise files an incomplete docket statement as required by this rule, the Court may order the appellant to either file a completed docket statement within a specified time period or show cause why the appeal should not be dismissed.
+If the appellant fails to file a docket statement with the notice of appeal or otherwise files an incomplete docket statement, the Court may order the appellant to either file a completed docket statement within a specified time period or show cause why the appeal should not be dismissed.
 If the appellant fails to comply with the Court's order, the Court may dismiss the appeal.